 Why a Providence, Rhode Island Visit is Definitely Worth it!

 Is Providence, Rhode Island worth visiting?
-In this session of The Everyday Bucket List Podcast my husband and I discuss why we love it.
-Get ideas for restaurants, river boat rides, street art & more.
-We also discuss what Providence Rhode Island is known for, things to do near the colleges and universities as well as other areas like Downtown Providence.
-Think of it as your mini Providence Rhode Island visitor’s guide.
+In this Everyday Bucket List Podcast session, my husband and I discuss why we love it.
+Get a wealth of ideas for restaurants, riverboat rides, street art & more.
+We also discuss what Providence, Rhode Island is known for, things to do near the colleges and universities, and other areas like Downtown Providence.
+Think of it as your mini Providence, Rhode Island visitor’s guide.